-We do not grow plants on site, rather we source trees, shrubs and starts from wholesale nurseries in VT, NY, MA & MI.
+We do not grow plants on site, rather we source trees, shrubs and starts from wholesale nurseries in VT, NY, & MI.
+This year our team is sourcing ferns from TN and wildflower seeds from PA.
 We research each species to ensure that it is appropriate for planting in our District.